 - Jeff Johnson’s campaign for Lake Forest Park City Council – story development and digital marketing

-In most cases, like with the Capital Newspapers products where I hired and led the entire staff, I had a lot of amazing help from a lot of fantastic, talented and hungry designers and copywriters.
+In most cases, like with the Capital Newspapers products or with Responsys, where I hired and led the entire staff, I had a lot of amazing help from a lot of fantastic, talented and hungry designers, copywriters and developers.
 In others, like with NewTunes.com and Jeff Johnson’s campaign.
 I was solely responsible.

 In my marketing experience, I’ve used nearly all of the tools and succeeded in most of the disciplines: